 - Retainers are made of a thermoplastic material that is sensitive to excessive heat, so they should be kept away from heaters, dishwashers, car dashboards or any place where the temperatures exceed 115 degrees (Fº).

 - Retainers should be kept in the proper retainer case when they are not in the patient’s mouth.

 - Keep away from any family pets, as they like to chew on them.

 - Clean before and after placement in the mouth.
 Because the material used for fabrication is slightly porous, plaque tends to cling to the surfaces.
 Gentle scrubbing with a toothbrush and a mild liquid soap will remove the plaque.
 A denture cleaning solution, such as Efferdent, will aid in the removal of plaque and tartar.
 Be sure to rinse the retainers thoroughly after cleaning to remove any cleanser residue.

 Because retainers are worn for years, they will need periodic replacement.
 Your original treatment contract includes one set of retainers after the braces are removed.
 If the retainers are lost or damaged due to neglect, there will be a charge for replacement.
 If the retainers become loose or break, contact our office immediately.

 Fixed retainers (Bonded Wire)

 This wire should stay on for a long time.
 The only exception is if your family dentist says you are not keeping it clean and it is beginning to cause gum or bone problems.
 If this should occur, please have the wire removed and replace it with a removable retainer.
-The removable retainer should then be worn as Dr. Toro or Dr. Fertman prescribes.
+The removable retainer should then be worn as Dr. Toro prescribes.
 The fixed wire will protect the teeth as the patient gets older and your facial muscles get tighter.
 Please have this wire monitored by your family dentist at your six-month check ups.

 Habits or Conditions that Require Stronger Retention